karanshahh/karanshahh/README.md

 - 🌱 I’m currently an undergraduate student at Virginia Tech, double majoring in Computer Science & Mathematics.
 - 🎓 I will graduate from Tech with a B.S. degree in Mathematics and Computer Science in May 2024.
 - 💞️ I’m looking to collaborate on any kinds of projects which would in some way relate to the areas given above.
-- 👨‍💻 I'm seeking Software Engineering internships for this summer.
+- 👨‍💻 I'm seeking Software Engineering internships for Summer 2023.
-- 📫 How to reach me ... https://www.linkedin.com/in/karanrs12, karanshah.cs@gmail.com
+- 📫 How to reach me: https://www.linkedin.com/in/karanrs12, karanshah.cs@gmail.com

 <!---
 karanshahh/karanshahh is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.